miiimchelle/baseline-plugin/README.md

 Baseline is intentionally scoped as a **v1**.

 It does a small number of things well and avoids feature creep by design.
-Future ideas exist, but simplicity comes first.
+We are starting simple.

 ---

 ## Author

-Built by Michelle, a product designer, design systems nerd, and someone who got tired of design decisions being quietly rewritten after the constantly repeating themselves.
+Built by Michelle, a product designer, and someone who got tired of design decisions being quietly rewritten.